Yes, however the student is responsible for all shipping costs.

 -Campus Loaner available for One-Year

 -No accidental damage protection coverage without the extended warranty purchase.
-(HP and Lenovo offer accidental damage protection with the extended warranties, Apple does not)
+(Lenovo offers accidental damage protection with the extended warranties.)

 -Repair IT.
 Have your computer serviced at the Technology Service Center for a nominal fee.
 Questions?
 Email firstname.lastname@example.org